Romaine Hart: Career

-The cinema screened important films including Picnic at Hanging Rock, Monty Python's Life of Brian, Nashville, Taxi Driver and Pink Flamingoes.
-Her cinemas ran all-night shows and costs were kept low.
-Stephen Woolley was one of her staff and remembered how staff would sell ice cream between double bills at one o'clock in the morning.
+In 1968, Hart inherited a financial interest in Bloom Theatres following the death of her father.
+Two years later, she transformed one of the family's venues, the Rex Cinema in Islington, into the Screen on the Green.
+The first film screened at the re-opened venue was the 1969 film Downhill Racer, starring Robert Redford.
+The opening night audience included Richard Attenborough, Laurence Olivier and Brian Forbes.

-The Screen on the Green was joined by six other cinemas, mostly in London, including Screen on the Hill in Belsize Park, The Screen on Baker Street and The Screen Cinema in Winchester.
-The cinemas had different characters, the Screen on the Green was punk whereas the Screen on the Hill was known for its club for children that attracted celebrities including leading literati; Roald Dahl, Michael Palin and local executive Tom Maschler.
+Hart told the BBC in a 1986 interview: “I wanted the cinema to show the films that I would like to see myself.
+Also, I wanted the cinema to have some kind of character.”

-Hart solved her problem of getting films by starting her own film distribution company.
-She owned the rights in the UK to films including Maîtresse, The Fourth Man, This Is Spinal Tap, My Beautiful Laundrette, Pee-wee's Big Adventure and The Loveless.
+The Screen on the Green screened notable films including Picnic at Hanging Rock, Monty Python's Life of Brian, Nashville, Taxi Driver and Pink Flamingos.
+The cinema also ran all-night screenings.

-She sat on the board of the National Film and Television School and the National Film Finance Corporation with David Puttnam under the management of Mamoun Hassan.
+Hart expanded her cinema circuit to six additional venues, mostly in London, including Screen on the Hill in Belsize Park, The Screen on Baker Street and The Screen Cinema in Winchester.
+Screen on the Hill hosted a children’s club that attracted notable figures including Roald Dahl, Michael Palin and local executive Tom Maschler.

-She was awarded the OBE in 1993.
+To secure films for her cinemas, Hart founded her own distribution company, Mainline Films.
+She acquired UK distribution rights to films including Maîtresse, The Fourth Man, This Is Spinal Tap, My Beautiful Laundrette, Pee-wee's Big Adventure and The Loveless.

-In 2008, her cinema circuit was sold to the Everyman Media Group for £7m.
+She sat on the board of the National Film and Television School and the National Film Finance Corporation, with David Puttnam under the management of Mamoun Hassan.
+Hart was appointed Officer of the Order of the British Empire (OBE) in the 1994 New Year Honours for services to the film industry.

-Romaine Hart died on 28 December 2021 at the age of 88.
+Hart retired in 2008, selling her seven-cinema portfolio to Everyman for £7 million.
+She died on 28 December 2021 at the age of 88.